-Renovating the existing Architecture Laboratory to become home for the Laboratory for Embodied Computation supports the university's initiative to improve teaching in the areas of Achitecture, Engineering, Fine Arts and Computation.
+The existing Architecture Laboratory was renovated to become home for the Laboratory for Embodied Computation.
+This supported the university's initiative to improve teaching in the areas of Achitecture, Engineering, Fine Arts, and Computation.
 Faculty and students can expand the horizons of their work by designing and constructing new models that take advantage of high-tech instrumentation.

 Highlights of the new lab facility